 We wanted to take advantage of the limited time we had and soak up as much sun as possible, considering that this summer in Germany has been quite rainy and gloomy.

+Really, we were quite blessed with a perfect day!
+And how could it be otherwise when Blankenberge Beach is often rated among one of the best beaches in Belgium!
 The minute my feet slide right into the soft and smooth sandy beach, I was transported back to California and there were endless seashells decorating the soft sand.
 For the time being, I was in my happy place.
 I almost felt like I was home.

 It was just what the doctor had ordered.
 Minus the Palm Trees.